 Paul Welter, YN2, USS Laramie

-Laramie 93k This photo shows the damage to Laramie (AO-16), caused by a German U-boat attack, 27 August 1942, while steaming in convoy near the eastern end of Belle Isle Strait.
+Laramie 93k This photo shows the damage to USS Laramie (AO-16), caused by a German U-boat attack, 27 August 1942, while steaming in convoy near the eastern end of Belle Isle Strait.
 Laramie was fully loaded with AVGAS, oil and general cargo including depth charges.

 US Navy photo